Ali-syr/my-setup-neovim/README.md

-Before you clone this repo, if you want to use nvim and find text does not work, you should download ripgrep
+Before you clone this repo, if you want to use nvim and find text doesn't work, you should download ripgrep